See details of our current research projects here.

-For those patients who need a physical examination we have allocated special clean rooms at the surgery, in which they are seen or patients can be booked into HUB at the Brambles surgery for evening and weekend appointments.
-(We are using a limited number of rooms to see patients and between each patients these rooms are wiped down and cleaned) All patients are required to have their temperature taken on entering the building and are asked to wear a suitable face covering, sanitiser is available on entry as well.
+For those patients who need a physical examination your GP will book you an appointmetn to see them at the Tile House or alternatively they can be book you into the HUB at the Brambles surgery for evening and weekend appointments.
+(We are ensuring that there is appropriate social distance between patients arriving at the surgery and between each patients rooms are wiped down and cleaned) All patients are required to have their temperature taken on entering the building and are asked to wear a suitable face covering, hand sanitiser is available on entry as well.

 Any patients who possibly have Covid but also have other problems are not seen at the surgery but are seen at one of the Red HUB clinics at Brambles surgery.

 Our Nurses are seeing more patients, including children and babies for 8 week immunisations, pre-school boosters and adults for other vaccinations such as pneumonia, various injections and cervical smears, they are carrying out a lot of Chronic Disease Management work via phone consultations.